If you haven't tried riding your mountain bike at night you are missing out my friend. It's a guaranteed adrenaline rush!!

 Even your old favorite trail will be a new adventure that you don't even recognize.
 Trails also see a lot less traffic at night.
 At night you'll also have the place to yourself except for all the critters who come out to play after hours.

 If you haven't ridden a trail before you may want to tag along with friends or take it easy your first lap.
 Lights can make it hard to judge the height of drops and the size of rocks.
-Start out with an easy and once you get more practice under your belt head hit up the gnarlier stuff.
+Start out with an easy ride and/or pace.
+Once you get more practice under your belt you can let it rip.

 San Diego may be the land of never ending Summer, but once the sun goes down it can get downright chilly.
 Pack some full finger gloves and a lightweight jacket you can stow away in your CamelBak or bag once you get warmed up on the ride.

 If you don't have a bell, get one.
-Announcing your presence to other riders is super important with reduced visibility.
+Announcing your presence to other riders and critters is super important with reduced visibility.
 If you're in coyote central it'll help you avoid surprising them.

 Riding at night is a blast.
 It's like discovering mtn biking all over again.
 Be safe and have fun.
 Oh yeah, one more thing.
 Make sure you fully charge you batteries the day of or before a night ride.
 There's nothing more disappointing then running out of light half way through a ride.

 Check our calendar and join us on a night ride